andreadelprete/orc/README.md

 ```

 # Running the software
-Inside the home folder of the default user (/home/student) of the provided docker image you can find the "orc" folder, already configured to be used.
-If you want to put the orc folder in a different path (e.g., inside the shared folder, so that your changes to the code are not lost every time you quit the container) you can clone it with the following command:
+Note for users using docker: If you installed the docker image, inside the home folder of the default user (`/home/student`) of the provided docker image you can find the "orc" folder, already configured to be used.
+However, we recommend you not to use that folder, but instead to put the orc folder in the shared folder, so that your changes to the code are not lost every time you quit the container.
+For doing this follow the following instructions.

+You can clone the orc folder with the following command:
 ```
 git clone https://github.com/andreadelprete/orc.git
 ```